shezzor/shezzor/README.md

 👨🏻‍💻 For work I specialise in these buzzwords: React, TypeScript, JavaScript, CSS, HTML, Accessibility, UX with C# or Node on the backend.

 🎮 For personal projects I'm currently focusing on bringing retro games to the web using the Canvas element and browser technologies.
-Where I'm currently working on a Street Fighter 2 clone 🐲👊
+Where I'm currently working on a Street Fighter 2 🐲👊 and a Bomberman 💣🔥 clone.

 🎨 I also from time to time like call myself an artist, on the side.
 Where I tend to paint portraits and landscapes in the traditional style.